hadrian-reppas/hug/README.md

 - [x] Parse `pub use`
 - [x] Parse `#[rust(style, annotations)]`
 - [x] Parse annotations on impl fns/stmts/variants/fields
-- [ ] Parse impl params and allow all types in impl blocks
+- [x] Parse impl params and allow all types in impl blocks
 - [ ] Parse `<Type as Trait>::function` syntax
 - [ ] Allow extern items in stmts
 - [x] Refactor pattern parsing
 - [x] Parse `mut self` in signatures
+- [ ] Keep track of `CrateId`s
+- [ ] Refactor spans
+- [ ] Add multiline comments
+- [ ] Allow arbitrary types in where items
+- [ ] Come up with new syntax for functional dependencies
 - [ ] Nuke name resolution
+- [ ] Implement fixpoint `use` resolution
+- [ ] Figure out how to deal with type aliases
+- [ ] Figure out how to deal with impl blocks
-- [ ] Reimplement name resolution
+- [ ] Do the name resolution